 Side latches will secure the toilet to the waste tank.
 The water tank is built into the toilet and the good thing is that apart from the latches for locking the toilet to the waste tank, there is no other connection needed.
 With only that, you are ready to set your toilet in a pop-up tent and use it.

-This portable, camping, trekking toilet is really simple to use and very convenient.
+This is the best portable toilet for van because it is really simple to use and very convenient.
 It just consists of a frame, a disposable bag and a seat.
 When moving, just remove the seat and it will fold flat.

 Palm Springs – Outdoor Camping Toilet